KovaaK/SensitivityMatcher/README.md

 The script can also be used to accurately measure any base yaw, by observing gradual drifts over many cycles.
 Because angle residuals are handled by a floating point accumulator, the measurement is accurate to 16 significant digits.

-This eliminates the need to trust accuracy of paywalled calculators, which typically use only one rotation for a rough esitmate with integer counts.
+This eliminates the need to trust the accuracy of paywalled calculators, which typically use only one rotation for a rough esitmate with integer counts.